-(iii) Advertising Agency Agreement
+(iv) Advertising Agency Agreement

 The Advertising Agency Agreement is entered into amongst the Investment Manager, the Trustee, acting on behalf of the InvIT, the Merchant Bankers and the advertising agency.
-It sets out the obligations of the advertising agency, the Investment Manager, the Trustee and the services provided by the advertising agency for advertising and media relations in respect of the InvIT.
+It provides the obligations of the advertising agency, the Investment Manager, the Trustee and the services provided by the advertising agency for advertising and media relations in respect of the InvIT.

-A Advertising Agency Agreement may not be required for private placement, as the Merchant Bankers are not required to issue a compliance certificate in relation to news reports.
+A Service Provider Agreement may not be required for a private placement, as the Merchant Bankers are not required to issue a compliance certificate in relation to news reports.

-(iv) Escrow Agreement
+(v) Escrow Agreement

-The Escrow Agreement sets out the arrangement for collection of application/bid amount from non-ASBA Investors.
-This agreement is entered into between the Investment Manager, the Trustee (acting on behalf of the InvIT), the Merchant Bankers, the syndicate members, the escrow collection banks and the Registrar to the issue.
-This agreement also provides for the manner by which the funds in the escrow accounts are transferred to the refund account or the public offer account, as applicable.
+The Escrow Agreement provides the arrangement for collection of application/bid amount from non-ASBA investors.
+This agreement is entered into between the Investment Manager, the Trustee (acting on behalf of the InvIT), the Merchant Bankers, the syndicate members, the escrow banks and the Registrar to the Issue.
+This agreement also provides for the manner by which the funds in the escrow accounts are transferred to the refund account or the public issue account, as applicable.

-(v) Underwriting Agreement
+(vi) Underwriting Agreement

-The Underwriting Agreement is entered into amongst the Investment Manager, the Trustee, acting on behalf of the InvIT and the underwriters after determination of the price and allocation of the units of InvIT, but prior to the filing of the Final Offer Document.
-Under the terms of the Underwriting Agreement, the underwriters agree to ensure payment with respect to the units allocated to Unitholder procured by them and, in the event of any default in payment, the respective underwriter is required to procure purchasers for, or purchase, the Units to the extent of defaulted amount.
-It also includes among other things, conditions precedent to the individuals' obligations, representations and certain covenants by the Investment Manager and the indemnity provisions.
+The Underwriting Agreement is entered into amongst the Investment Manager, the Trustee, acting on behalf of the InvIT and the underwriters after determination of the price and allocation of the Units of InvIT, but prior to the filing of the Final Offer Document.
+Under the terms of the Underwriting Agreement, the underwriters agree to ensure payment with respect to the Units allocated to Unitholder procured by them and, in the event of any default in payment, the respective underwriter is required to procure purchasers for, or purchase, the Units to the extent of defaulted amount.
+It also includes among other things, conditions precedent to the underwriters' obligations, representations and certain covenants by the Investment Manager and the indemnity provisions.